-Every day brings a new headline or TV news segment asking, “Are you getting enough __________?”
+Every day brings a new headline or TV news segment asking, “Are you getting enough _______?”
 The blank can be filled in with just about any vitamin, mineral, vegetable, fat — you get the idea.
-Maybe this explains why the supplement business is booming.
-And it shows no signs of slowing down.
+Maybe this explains why the supplement business is booming and shows no signs of slowing down.
 A press release from Financial News Media states the global nutritional supplement market is expected to reach $175 billion in 2020.

 While adding a pill to your diet here and there might seem harmless, everyone’s body has slightly different needs.
 And the supplement industry isn’t very well-regulated.
 Just think about all the bottles you see when you walk into a GNC or even the regular grocery store.
 If you suspect some sort of vitamin deficiency, it’s always smart to ask your doctor and confirm your suspicions with lab results.
 But if you’re already popping pills, be on the lookout for signs you’ve gone overboard.
 We’ve highlighted 10 common supplements and why you should be wary of overdosing.

 1. Vitamin C